anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```
 For reference, here's a look at the YAML file you are applying:

 {{% code_sample file="pods/config/redis-pod.yaml" %}}

-### Step 2: Verify the ConfigMap and Redis pod
+### Step 2: Verify the ConfigMap has been added

-1. View the full details of the Redis pod using the snippet below.
+1. Use the snippet below to view the full details of the Redis pod YAML.
 ```shell
 kubectl get pod redis -o yaml
 ```